top of page

 Water-based inks

-If you are making linocut prints at home I recommend using water-based inks.
-They are quick to dry and easy to clean up with soap and warm water, so ideal if you are printing on your kitchen table.
+I recommend using water-based inks if you are making linocut prints at home.
+They are quick to dry and easy to clean up with soap and warm water, so they are ideal for printing on your kitchen table.

 Very cheap inks can result in patchy coverage.
-For beginners, I recommend paying a little bit more for ink if you can.
+For beginners, I recommend paying a little more for ink, if possible.
 Prices start from £6 per tube.
 The following are good entry-level water-based inks:

 Oil-based Inks

 Hawthorn Printmakers Stay Open oil-based inks.
 These are the inks I use.
-The inks are semi-transparent which means the colours can be layered to create other colours.
-They also have a luminosity and depth to them which I love.
+The inks are semi-transparent, which means the colours can be layered to create other colours.
+They also have a luminosity and depth to them, which I love.
 The inks are stay-open and non-skin.
-This means I am able to use the ink on my glass slab all day without it drying on the surface.
+This means I can use the ink on my glass slab all day without it drying on the surface.
 Hawthorn also makes Say Open Opaque Inks for relief printing.

 Cranfield Caligo safe wash relief printing inks.
-I'm a member of Linocut Friends on Facebook and they seem to be very popular in the group.
-The oil-based and washable ink can be cleaned up with soap and cold water.
+I'm a member of Linocut Friends on Facebook, and they seem to be very popular in the group.
+The oil-based and washable ink can be cleaned with soap and cold water.

 A traditional oil-based relief ink.
 Clean-up needs to be with a mineral spirit.